Section 53 of the Constitution Act, 1867: Relationship to Section 54

+Application to the provinces

+Effect of section 90

+Although section 53 only refers to the House of Commons, it also applies to the provincial legislative assemblies.
+Section 90 of the act provides that several of the provisions relating to the federal Parliament, including "the provisions relating to appropriation and tax bills", also apply to the provincial legislatures.
+At Confederation, three of the four original provinces had appointed upper houses, similar to the Senate.
+Since the abolition of the Legislative Council of Quebec in 1968, all of the provincial legislatures are unicameral, leading one legal academic to state that this aspect of section 53 is spent.

+Supreme Court cases

-The Supreme Court has given guidance on the scope of section 53 in two major decisions.
+The Supreme Court of Canada has given guidance on the meaning of section 53 in two major taxation decisions, and its ongoing application to the provinces.

 In Re Eurig Estate, a majority of the Court held that section 53 implements the principle of "no taxation without representation".
 Taxation measures must be authorised by legislation.
-The majority found that a probate fee imposed by order-in-council had not been authorised by legislation, and therefore did not comply with section 53.
-In a subsequent case, Ontario English Catholic Teachers’ Assn. v.
+The majority found that a probate fee imposed by an Ontario order-in-council had not been authorised by legislation, and therefore did not comply with section 53.

+In a subsequent case, also from Ontario, Ontario English Catholic Teachers’ Assn. v.
 Ontario (Attorney General), the Court held that a law can delegate to the Cabinet the power to impose a tax by order-in-council, provided the delegation is clear and express.

-Related provisions
+Related provisions of the Constitution Act, 1867

+Section 54 of the Act provides that the House of Commons is not to proceed with a money bill unless the Governor General recommends the bill as necessary for the public finances.

 Section 90 of the Act applies various provisions of the Act to the provincial governments, including "provisions relating to appropriation and tax bills".
-Section 53 therefore applies to the provincial governments in the same way that it applies to the federal government.
-Taxation and appropriation matters can only be initiated by the legislative assemblies of each province, not by executive measures.